pegasus-isi/pegasus/doc/sphinx/installation.rst

       $ export PATH=/path/to/pegasus-install/bin:$PATH

--  If you do not already have the Python3 packages ``yaml`` and ``attr``, you can create a virtual environment with them.
+-  If you do not already have the Python3 package ``yaml``, you can create a virtual environment.
 For example:

    ::

       $ python3 -m venv ~/pegasus-env
       $ . ~/pegasus-env/bin/activate
-      $ pip3 install pyyaml attr
+      $ pip3 install pyyaml

 .. _pypi-packages: